mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 :   Display the online help.

 -V | --version
-:   Displays the version of this utility.
+:   Display the version of this utility.

 -v | --verbose
-:   Sets the logging level to verbose.
+:   Set the logging level to verbose.

 ## <a id="examples"></a>Examples